America Discovers One In Eight US Teens Misuses Pain Drugs

 Once this step is complete, each person does the New Life Detoxification step, a low-heat sauna and nutritional supplement regimen which helps cleanse the body of residues of drugs and drug metabolites.

-This is only the beginning of the four-phase Narconon drug rehab program.
-It commonly takes two to three months to complete the program and start planning for a positive future.
-Learn about all these phases of recovery by calling Narconon at 1-800-775-8750 or viewing our website.References:
+This is the initial phases of the Narconon drug rehab program.
+It commonly takes eight to ten weeks to complete the program and start planning for a positive future.
+Contact us today to learn more our entire road to recovery.